How to Recover After a Marathon? Pro Tips!

 After the shower, it is recommended to put on a pair of compression socks to keep that blood flow in your legs going.

-And give yourself time to chill and put your legs up the wall, so they have a much needed and deserved rest.
+And give yourself time to chill and put your legs up against the wall, so they have a much-needed and deserved rest.

 how to recover after a marathon